-- Oshima: a visit on Oshima is a bit special as it will be a guided visit and it lasts about two hours.
+- Oshima: a visit to Oshima is a bit special as it will be a guided visit and it lasts about two hours.

-- Shodoshima: if you don’t have a car, you may need more than two days to see everything; the island is large and art sites are quite spread out.
-With a car, all the art sites may take one full day, but you also want to be able to enjoy the island, so two days at least.
+- Shodoshima: if you don’t have a car, you may need more than three days to see all of the art and you will not have seen much more than the art.
+The island is large and art sites are quite spread out.
+With a car, visiting most of the art sites may take one full day, but you also want to be able to enjoy the island, so two days at least.

 - Shamijima: a few hours are enough.

 - Honjima: you’ll need about one day without rushing.